tsukinaha/tsukimi/README.md

 A simple third-party Emby client written in GTK4-RS, uses MPV as the video player, and GStreamer as the music player.

 It’s also partially compatible with Jellyfin.
-Playlists, Choose preferred versions/subtitles, and Handle basic management tasks like scanning are supported.
+Playlists, Choose preferred versions/subtitles, and most of admin functions are supported.

-You can play music and albums, as well as videos with more advanced settings (you can even use an external MPV window if you want).
+You can play music and albums, as well as videos with more advanced settings.

 ## Screenshots
 <div align="center">